-Pursuant to the Notice on Strengthening Administration of Enterprise Income Tax for Share Transfers by Non-PRC Resident Enterprises, or Circular 698, issued by the State Administration of Taxation on December 10, 2009, where a non-PRC resident enterprise transfers the equity interests of a PRC resident enterprise indirectly via disposing of the equity interests of an overseas holding company, or an "Indirect Transfer," and such overseas holding company is located in a tax jurisdiction that: (a) has an effective tax rate less than 12.5% or (b) does not tax foreign income of its residents, the foreign investor shall report this Indirect Transfer to the competent tax authority.
+Furthermore, pursuant to the Notice on Strengthening Administration of Enterprise Income Tax for Share Transfers by Non-PRC Resident Enterprises, or Circular 698, issued by the State Administration of Taxation on December 10, 2009, where a non-PRC resident enterprise transfers the equity interests of a PRC resident enterprise indirectly via disposing of the equity interests of an overseas holding company, or an "Indirect Transfer," and such overseas holding company is located in a tax jurisdiction that: (a) has an effective tax rate less than 12.5% or (b) does not tax foreign income of its residents, the foreign investor shall report this Indirect Transfer to the competent tax authority.
 The PRC tax authority will examine the true nature of the Indirect Transfer, and if the tax authority concludes that the foreign investor has adopted an "abusive arrangement" in order to avoid PRC tax, it may disregard the existence of the overseas holding company and re-characterize the Indirect Transfer and as a result, gains derived from such Indirect Transfer may be subject to PRC withholding tax at a rate of up to 10%.
 Circular 698 also provides that, where a non-PRC resident enterprise transfers its equity interests in a PRC resident enterprise to its related parties at a price lower than the fair market value, the competent tax authority has the power to make a reasonable adjustment to the taxable income of the transaction.
 Circular 698 is retroactively effective from January 1, 2008.
-On March 28, 2011, the State Administration of Taxation released SAT Public Notice (2011) No. 24, to clarify several issues related to Circular 698.
+On March 28, 2011, the State Administration of Taxation released SAT Public Notice (2011) No. 24 to clarify several issues related to Circular 698.
 This notice became effective on April 1, 2011.
-According to this notice, the term "effective tax rate" refers to the effective tax rate on the gains derived from disposition of the equity interests of an overseas holding company; and the term "does not impose income tax" refers to the cases where the gain derived from disposition of the equity interests of an overseas holding company is not subject to income tax in the country or region where the overseas holding company is a resident.
-If our non-PRC resident shareholders who hold our ADS or ordinary shares sell our ADS or ordinary shares in our private financing transactions or in the open market and any of such transactions was determined by the tax authorities to lack reasonable commercial purpose, our non-PRC resident shareholders may be at risk of being required to file a tax return and being taxed under SAT Circular 698.
+According to this notice, the term "effective tax rate" refers to the cases where the gain derived from disposition of the equity interests of an overseas holding company is not subject to income tax in the country or region where the overseas holding company is a resident.

+If our non-PRC resident shareholders who hold our Notes or our ADS or ordinary shares upon the conversion of Notes subsequently sell our ADS or ordinary shares or Notes in our private financing transactions or in the open market and any of such transactions was determined by the tax authorities to lack reasonable commercial purpose, our non-PRC resident shareholders may be at risk of being required to file a tax return and being taxed under SAT Circular 698.